Review of Cognitive Grammar

-Taylor, John R. (2002) Cognitive Grammar, Oxford University Press, Oxford Textbooks in Linguistics.
+Taylor, John R. (2002) Cognitive Grammar, Oxford University

 Liang Chen, University of Louisiana at Lafayette.

 This book is mainly an introduction to Langacker's theory of

 Cognitive Grammar, with its application to in-depth analyses